jaggederest/soto.sh/src/pages/posts/2018/11/2018-11-20-in-search-for-a-graphql-backend-architecture.md

 myValue(args, context, ast)
 ```

-where `args` is an object of arguments if `myValue` was implemented as GraphQL
+where `args` is an object containing the arguments if `myValue` was implemented as GraphQL
-function in the schema definition, `context` is the context defined on the API
+function in the schema definition, `context` is the context defined by the API
-on top and `ast` is an [Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree),
+above, and `ast` is an [Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree)
-i.e. an in-memory JS representation of the currently parsed `requestString`.
+i.e. an in-memory JS representation of the current parsed `requestString`.

 **By passing a promise.** For fully exploiting the possibilities of modern
 asynchronous JavaScript, `myValue` can also be a promise: